egeozkoc/egeozkoc.github.io/_pages/projects.md

 ## My Projects

-Here are some of the key projects I have worked on, spanning **machine learning, biomedical signal processing, and intelligent building systems**.
+Here are some of the key projects I have worked on, spanning **machine learning, biomedical signal processing**.
+This page is still under construction.

 ### 🧠 Brain-Computer Interfaces (BCI)
 **Project:** Neural Signal Decoding for Motor Control